 With the Plant Hardiness Zone Map, the U.S. Department of Agriculture has divided the country into 13 different climate zones based on average annual minimum temperature ranges.
 Zone 1 has the coolest temperatures, while zone 13 has the warmest ones.

 Labels at nurseries often indicate where a particular plant is hardy.
-If a plant falls in your hardiness zone, it’s a perennial in your area, which means it can last more than one growing season there.
+If plants fall in your hardiness zone, they are perennials in your area, which means they can last more than one growing season there.
 Understanding climate zones is a great starting point for planning out your garden, but also consider the conditions of your specific microclimate when picking out plants.

 Where is zone 10a?